nosco/hx/README.md

 A simple, easy to use library for React development in ClojureScript.

-## Update
+## Update - Transfer of ownership

+The [original author](https://github.com/lilactown) has kindly agreed to transfer ownership of this project to Nosco.
+We're using hx in production and don't expect any breaking changes, but we are fixing small issues and minor quality of life improvements as we find them.

-Development on hx has moved to [helix](https://github.com/Lokeh/helix).
+Development from the [original author](https://github.com/lilactown) has moved to [helix](https://github.com/lilactown/helix).
 Helix is the latest version of hx, with some breaking changes (no hiccup parser, slightly different hooks API, and a focus on compile-time semantics).

-Bug fixes will still occur for some time in hx, but new features, major fixes, etc. will occur on helix.

 ## Example